anisha732/Phase3Proj/README.md

 stroke.
 On the test data about 56% of the patients were false positives, however, further screenings would prove the patient to be healthy.
 More importantly, the final model was able to catch about 92% of patients who had a stroke.

+# Next Stpes
+Further analysis could benefit from the following:
+ - Run more GridSearches on models to determine if a model with an even higher recall score exists
+ - Feature engineer from outside sources to implement risk factors
+ - Run model on more unseen data

 # Repo Structure
 # Repository Structure
 ```